mroth/tinygeoip/README.md

 To utilize it, be sure to mount your MaxMindDB database as a volume so that the running container can access it.

-_[TODO: provide an example for folks not so familiar with Docker.]_

-## Stability

-:construction: The current API is considered _unstable_.
-This is just being released and I'd like some feedback to make any potential changes before tagging a `v1.0` which will maintain API stability.

-In other words, comments and feedback wanted!

 ## Related projects